akostrik/stage_telegram_python/README.md

 - the conception of a whole application with several servers, several API, several external services
 - programming languages languanges (python, node.js, javascript)
 - frameworks (Vue, express, ...)

+## Context and motivation
+The technologies has been always influenced greatly the social relations.
+In particular, the present-day computer science is an exceptional tool for cooperation and co-reflection.

 # Project overview
 This project is aimed at automatical detecting of propagandistic information in Telegram [^13] channels.
 That is, the information, which may not be objective and may be selectively presenting facts to encourage a particular perception, or using loaded language to produce an emotional rather than a rational response to the information. [^6]